Last updated: June 30, 2026

 If you wish to incorporate reading into your daily routine, start by opening the book and reading a page.
 At first, you might not gain the momentum to turn the pages, but after two to three days, you would read more than a page.
 That itself signifies progress.

 This theory applies to all your habits.
 If you wish to do something, start by doing the most primitive thing.
 Tie your shoes to start exercising daily.
 Cut out a spoon of sugar to omit sugar as a whole from your diet.
-The two-minute you use to start a habit can totally give the boost to keep you going.
+The two minutes you use to start a habit can totally give the boost to keep you going.

 The 2-minute rule actually works, and this is because when you start practicing something, it becomes a ritual or a part of your life.
 Slowly, but steadily you would see the progress and your day feels incomplete if you omit it.